If you have a lot of trouble falling asleep at night or staying asleep through the night, maybe you’ve thought about using a sleep aid.

 People typically use sleep aids if they are suffering from some kind of problem with their sleep.
 The most common use for a sleep aid would be for insomnia.
 People may also look for sleep aids to help them overcome jet lag.

 Insomnia, defined by the University of Rochester Medical Center as “having trouble sleeping at night, staying asleep, or both,” is a very common sleep disorder.
-The Cleveland Clinic estimates that around 50 percent of adults will have short-term (acute) insomnia at some point, lasting for a few days at a time.
+The Cleveland Clinic estimates that around 50 percent of adults will experience short-term (acute) insomnia at some point, lasting for a few days at a time.
 Roughly 1 in 10 adults will experience long-term (chronic) insomnia lasting for weeks or months.

 The Cleveland Clinic also explains that there are two major forms of insomnia: